olofd/react-native-signalr/README.md

-### Added Stop method for the connection see example [how to use it] & give it a star
+### Added Stop method for stopping the connection see example [how to use it] & give it a star
 # react-native-signalr

 Connect to your SignalR-server with a active websocket-connection from react-native.